Belfast trust recalls 2,500 patients

 The trust said that it also wanted to reassure patients on already long waiting lists that they would not be affected by the recall.

-Dr Mitchelson said the consultants were very much aware of NI's "unacceptable" waiting times and running 200 additional clinics would ensure these patients would not have to wait any longer.
+Dr Mitchelson said the consultants were very much aware of Northern Ireland's "unacceptable" waiting times and running 200 additional clinics would ensure these patients would not have to wait any longer.

 When asked by the BBC if the General Medical Council had been made aware of the review and Dr Watt, a spokesperson said that the trust had taken all "appropriate action including liaising with the GMC".